AudreyLL88/MS3__Sante/README.md

 * Santé started acting out (maybe because it's hosted on Heroku) and was requesting and HTTP rather than an HTTPS.
 * I installed **flask_sslify** to force HTTPS on the app and never encountered that problem again.

+**User Authentification**

+* As I was manually testing the profile pages of Santé! it occured to me that as long as a user was logged in they could access any profile if the route was entered manually in the url.
+* Much head scratching I did.
+I fixed it by creating a utility function that checks if the logged user matches with the username and redirects to the login page if it doesn't match.

 # Deployment<hr>

 ***Requirements to deploy:***